 The heart of our response [to those with HIV/AIDS] must be unqualified respect for the value of human life and for the dignity of the human person… By serving individual persons with AIDS… we as Church respond to the moral imperatives of our Creator.

 —Cardinal Roger Mahony, 1986

 The Archdiocese of Atlanta’s HIV/AIDS Ministry support is inspired by Catholic social teaching, acknowledging the God-given dignity of each human being and advocating for just programs which allow access for all people to prevention education, early testing, healthcare treatment (including medications), spiritual accompaniment, and support for all our brothers and sisters infected and affected by HIV and AIDS.

 As Catholics, we believe that our faith communities are well-positioned to positively respond to the crisis with our teachings, ministries and structures to promote the Catholic HIV and AIDS prevention, awareness and education message.

 We invite Catholic ministries, lay ecclesial ministers, parishes and schools to establish creative collaborations for integrating the response of the Catholic Church to the HIV and AIDS crisis into their particular programs and ministries.

-The annual World Aids Day Mass is typically held at a parish with an active HIV/Aids Ministry.
-Please contact the office of Justice & Peace Ministries if your parish is interested in hosting this Mass.
+The annual World AIDS Day Mass is typically held at a parish with an active HIV/AIDS Ministry.
+Please contact Justice & Peace Ministries if your parish is interested in hosting this Mass.